dialog-semiconductor/BLE_SDK6_examples/LPCCSE_160_Reset_Indication/Readme.md

 8. Write **0x01** for triggering a WDOG.

-9. After the device reboots, in the serial terminal the following message should be displayed indicating that the sourse of the RESET was the WDOG expiration.
+9. After the device reboots, in the serial terminal the following message should be displayed indicating that the source of the RESET was the WDOG expiration.

     ![wdog](assets/wdog.PNG)